dtsong/vgccorner/README.md

-# BattleForge
+# VGCCorner

-BattleForge is a full-stack platform for analyzing competitive Pokémon gameplay.
+VGCCorner is a full-stack platform for analyzing competitive Pokémon gameplay.

 ## Overview